The pyramidal growth: Main results

 Let $k\subset\RR$ be a subfield.
 Our main results are:

 \begin{customthm}{A} \emph{$\Infty\le$ is the inclusion order on $\POL_k(\infty)$.} \end{customthm}

 \begin{customthm}{B} \emph{$\D\le$ is the inclusion order on $\POL_k(3)$.} \end{customthm}

-The classical proof of the \emph{Steinitz Theorem} \cite[Ch.~13.1]{Grunbaum} exactly amounts to showing the connectivity of $\POL(3)$ via combinatorial operations on 3-polytopes, which can be realized geometrically as `up-down' pyramidal extensions, when the pyramids being stacked are simplices.
-On the other hand, Theorem \ref{Theorem_B} implies that $\big(\POL(3),\D\le\big)$ is topologically contractible, i.e., the geometric realization of the order complex of this poset is a contractible space.
+The classical proof of the \emph{Steinitz Theorem} \cite[Ch.~13.1]{Grunbaum} implies that the set of 3-polytopes in $\RR^3$ is connected via combinatorial modifications, which can be realized geometrically as `up-down' pyramidal extensions, when the pyramids being stacked are simplices.
+On the other hand, Theorem \ref{Theorem_B} implies that the poset of 3-polytopes in $\RR^3$, ordered by $\D\le$, is topologically contractible, i.e., the geometric realization of the corresponding order complex is a contractible space: every finite system in this poset has an upper bound

 \begin{customthm}{C} \emph{If $\D\le$ is the inclusion order on $\POL_k(d)$ then $\q\le$ is the inclusion order on $\POL_k(d+1)$.
 Moreover, $\delta(P,Q)=0$ for any two polytopes $P\subset Q$ in $\POL_k(d+1)$.} \end{customthm}